-Term paper: 25%, deadline: December 19th, 11:59pm, by email to this address: toneill7@gmail.com Term papers involve critically reviewing and integrating research findings in a selected topic area as approved by the course instructor.
-Papers should not exceed 8 pages of text proper, but not be less than 7 pages of text proper.
+Term papers involve critically reviewing and integrating research findings in a selected topic area as approved by the course instructor.
+Papers should not exceed 12 pages of text proper, but not be less than 11 pages of text proper.
 Articles reviewed should be from leading academic journals and have important implications for research and practice.
 A major component will involve a critical examination of the research (e.g., how could it be improved, what does it tell us about theory and practice) and exploration of novel linkages among the different articles reviewed.
 Key insights regarding the research implications for practitioners must be identified by the student and conveyed in the report.
 Papers limited to the reiteration of literature without added insight that demonstrates critical thinking and a new perspective that makes linkages across issues will be considered marginal (at best).
 Late term papers will be penalized 10% per day.
 Papers more than two days late will not be accepted (cutoff: 48 hours after the deadline).
-Even legitimate reasons for a late paper will not be considered unless the instructor is contacted before the deadline and appropriate medical documentation is provided.
+Even legitimate reasons for a late paper will not be considered unless the instructor is contacted before the deadline and appropriate documentation is provided.